 A special form of with clause (the private with clause introduced in Ada 2005) is permitted on a package specification; it only allows the private part to have visibility of the unit concerned.
 This is useful, for example, where the private part of a public child needs information provided by a private child.
-Thus we might have an application package App and two children App.User_View and App.Secret_Details thus private with App.Secret_Details; package App.User_View is type Outer is private; ... -- various operations on Outer visible to the user -- type Inner is not visible here private -- type Inner is visible here type Outer is record X: App.Secret_Details.Inner;
+Thus we might have an application package App and two children App.User_View and App.Secret_Details thus

+'''

+private package App.
+Secret Details is

+type Inner is ...

+-- various operations on Inner etc

+end App.
+Secret Details;

+private with App.
+Secret Details;

+package App.
+User View is

+type Outer is private:

+-- various operations on Outer visible to the user

+-- type Inner is not visible here

+private

+-- tvpe Inner is visible here

+type Outer is

+record

+X: App.Secret_Details.Inner;

+end record;

+end App.
+User View;

+'''